exasol/bucketfs-java/doc/system_requirements.md

 #### Uploading Text to a File in BucketFS
 `req~uploading-text-to-a-file-in-bucketfs~1`

-ETC uploads text (aka. a "string") to a file inside a bucket.
+BucketFS Java uploads text (aka. a "string") to a file inside a bucket.

 Rationale: